A Complete Guide to Angel Investors for Small Businesses and Startups

 1. Capital

 Angel investors provide the business with the capital it needs to get started or to grow.
+Securing an angel investor for startup funding can be vital in the early stages of business development.

 2. Mentorship and experience